pauserratgutierrez/hack-uab/readme.md

 Database: Setup and migration script provided in CE-db-migrations.sql.
 Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-Acknowledgements
-This project was developed as part of a challenge set by Caixa d'Enginyers.
-The goal is to optimize mobile financial services across various municipalities in Catalonia, ensuring efficient and adaptive route planning.